devillD/disposable-mailbox/README.md

 Disposable-mailbox can be installed by copying the src directory to a webserver.

-1. assure the [imap extension](http://php.net/manual/book.imap.php) is installed.
+1. Assure the [imap extension](http://php.net/manual/book.imap.php) is installed.
 The following command should not print any errors:

         <?php print imap_base64("SU1BUCBleHRlbnNpb24gc2VlbXMgdG8gYmUgaW5zdGFsbGVkLiA="); ?>

-2. download a [release](https://github.com/synox/disposable-mailbox/releases) or clone this repository
+2. Download a [release](https://github.com/synox/disposable-mailbox/releases) or clone this repository
-3. copy the files in the `src` directory to your web server (not the whole repo!).
+3. Copy the files in the `src` directory to your web server (not the whole repo!).
-4. rename `config.sample.php` to `config.php` and apply the imap settings.
+4. Rename `config.sample.php` to `config.php` and apply the imap settings.
 Move `config.php` to a safe location in a *parent directory* outside the `public_html`, so it is not reachable through the browser.
-5. open it in your browser, check your php error log for messages.
+5. Open it in your browser, check your php error log for messages.

 ### Troubleshooting